-Many of the signal listed will be low voltage signals that will be in one of two states: +12VDC (High) or 0VDC (Low) with respect to pcb common..
+Many of the signals listed in the PCB information to follow will be low voltage signals that will be in one of two states: +12VDC (High) or 0VDC (Low) with respect to pcb common..
 When a signal name is preceded by the "/" mark, it denotes that the signal is an active low.
 For example:

 /OVERTEMP - This signal is normally High but when an over temperature fault exists, this line will change state to a Low.
+This Page Intentionally Blank